Rafael-Remigio/Security-of-Information-Organizations/Cryptography.md

 Hybrid cryptosystem is one which combines the convenience of a public-key cryptosystem with the efficiency of a symmetric-key cryptosystem

+Public key algorithms are useful only for specialized tasks because they are very slow.
+A public key encryption can take 10,000 times as long to perform as a symmetric encryption because the underlying modular exponentiation depends on multiplication and division, which are inherently slower than the bit operations (addition, exclusive OR, substitution, and shifting) on which symmetric algorithms are based.
+For this reason, symmetric encryption is the cryptographers' “work horse,” and public key encryption is reserved for specialized, infrequent uses, where slow operation is not a continuing problem.

 To encrypt a message addressed to Alice in a hybrid cryptosystem, Bob does the following: